haptork/easyLambda/_posts/2016-10-02-easy-unary-predicates.md

 This blog post shows cute, little unary predicates that save some keystrokes and work together well.
-We will walk through the implementation that begins with thinking generic and embarks on often used metaprogramming pattern towards the end.
-Let's have a look at what these predicates look like in the first place.
+We will walk through the implementation that begins with thinking generic and towards the end embarks on an often used metaprogramming pattern.
+Let's have a look at what these predicates look like in the first place and observe their behavior.

-**Example-1**: Logical operators
+**Example-1**: Relational operators with logical

 {% highlight cpp %}
 auto a = gt(80) || lt(40);